laruence/yar/README.md

 ### Custom server info
-Since 2.3.0, Yar also allows you to custom the output in the above example:
+Since 2.3.0, Yar allows you to custom the output in above example by defining "__info" magic method:
 ```php
 <?php
 class API {